cosmicjs/docs/docs/rest-api/extensions.md

 There are three different methods you can use to add an Extension to your Bucket.
 Read more about how to build your Extension on the [Extensions documentation page](/docs/extensions).

 ### 1. Upload a Zip file
-The only required post value is `zip` which is the name of your file sent.
+The only required post value is `zip` which contains the file you send.

 | Parameter | Required | Type                    | Description                         |
 | --------- | -------- | ----------------------- | ----------------------------------- |